jjp2196/data_science/README.md

 6. First (for Lyrics), I use Spacey to convert the lyrics of the 300 most common words in each song of ordered_playlist into vectors.
 These word vectors are arranged by their similarity to one another on a large coordinate plane.
 7. Finally, I try to evaluate whether there is a correlation between a group of lyrics' content and their artist's stream-popularity.
 I conclude that yes, there IS a clear relationship between a song's stream-popularity and lyrical content.
 Though, for further research, I would like to pursue Hypothesis Testing to be certain of this relationship being a correlation at a statistically significant level.

-## Project: Estimating Flood Depths of Submerged Vehicles with Convolutional Neural Networks (cNN)
+## Project: Estimating Flood Depths of Submerged Vehicles with CNNs

 ### Problem Statement